Malwprotector/hermetis/README.md

 ## Contact
 If you need to contact me for any reason, please go to [my contact page.](https://main.st4lwolf.org/contacts)

-I would add to that that the space domain is a very complex domain and is not one of the skills that I have mastered, so although I have tried to provide explanations and an accurate code, I have very probably made a lot of mistakes in my code and in my explanations.
+I would add to that that the space domain is a very complex domain and is not one of the skills that I have mastered, so although I have tried to provide explanations and an accurate code, I have very probably made a HUGE number of errors in the code, this projects and in the explanations.
 Nevertheless, this project has enabled me to learn more.